 Don't be fooled by the ease and simplicity of this mango body butter recipe.
-Sure, it comes together in a cinch and requires only a few ingredients, but boy is it luxurious.
+Sure, it comes together in a cinch and requires only a few ingredients, but boy, is it luxurious.

-Call me lazy, call me minimalistic, but when it comes to making body butters, I'm not a fan of unnecessary steps or an ingredient list that resembles the receipt you get when checking out at CVS.
-The challenge I gave myself for this whipped body butter was to create the silkiest, non oily, softest recipe possible with only a few ingredients.
+I challenged myself with this body butter to create the silkiest, non-oily, fast-absorbing, softest recipe possible with only a few ingredients.
 And ta-da: 3 ingredients is all it takes to make this body butter that is nothing short of AMAZING!

 Skin Benefits of Mango Butter

-Mango butter is filled with skin-loving nutrients and antioxidants like omega 6 and 9 fatty acids and vitamins A, C, and E that can help reduce wrinkles, soothe psoriasis and eczema prone skin and prevent scars when regularly applied.
+Mango butter is filled with skin-loving nutrients and antioxidants like omega 6 and 9 fatty acids and vitamins A, C, and E that can help reduce wrinkles, soothe psoriasis and eczema-prone skin, and prevent scars when regularly applied.

 Skin Benefits of Camellia Seed Oil